danielmartincraig/clojure101/hello-world-cljs/README.md

 # hello-world-cljs

-FIXME: Write a one-line description of your library/project.

-## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+This is a simple example project that demos some fundamentals of Clojure using Reagent.

-## Development
+## Development From Commandline

 To get an interactive development environment run: